IBM-Cloud/Bluemix-ServiceBroker/README.md

 ## Bluemix Public: Space-Scoped Private Brokers

-To register your broker, run the following CLI command:
+To register your broker, run the following CLI command. "yourBrokerName" is a name you give to your broker, userID/password are those to access the broker and URL4yourBroker is the address under which the broker is accessible to the Bluemix/Cloud Foundry cloud controller (the piece of software managing the services and more):
 `cf create-service-broker yourBrokerName userID password URL4yourBroker --space-scoped`
 It registers your broker in the current space.
+Because the catalog in the Bluemix Console (the Web interface) is managed and shown for the organization, services offered through space-scoped private brokers are not listed.
+They are however visible in the Bluemix marketplace accessible via the CLI:

+`cf marketplace`
+The above command lists all services available to you, including the service brought in by the space-scoped private broker.

+Another option to see whether the broker has been successfully created is to list the brokers:
+`cf service-brokers`

+To use a service offered via a broker it needs to be provisioned.
+This is done by creating a service instance of a specific service and one of its offered plans:
+`cf create-service your-offered-service selected-plan yourServiceName`

+Delete
+`cf delete-service-broker yourBrokerName`

 ## Bluemix Dedicated and Bluemix Local: Standard Private Brokers